All Episodes

 Yeah, I was so impressed with these young men that they were willing to stand there and never let that flag touch the ground.

-Uh, even though they had rocks and bottles and sticks being thrown at them, they just held their ground and kept that flag off the dirt as they should have.
+Even though they had rocks and bottles and sticks being thrown at them, they just held their ground and kept that flag off the dirt as they should have.

 And so I reached out to them on Twitter.

-I guess X we call it now.
+I guess X, we call it now.

-Tell them I'll give them a free concert when they decide to uh celebrate this victory that they've had here defending the flag.
+I reached out to him and said, if anybody knows how to find these boys, tell them I'll give them a free concert when they decide to celebrate this victory that they've had here defending the flag.

-And man, next thing you know, my phone is blowing up.
+And, man, next thing you know, my phone is blowing up.

 And then artists have been calling me left and right.

-It's pretty it's pretty exciting.
+So it's pretty exciting.

-Uh Flagstock is the perfect name for it.
+Flagstock is the perfect name for it.

-And I really hope this ignites college campuses around the country to re-engage their patriotism, find their voice again, exercise their first amendment, and get out there and be heard.
+And I really hope this ignites college campuses around the country to re-engage their patriotism, find their voice again, exercise their First Amendment, and get out there and be heard.

-I I firmly believe that there are way more patriotic young people in this country than what are protesting right now.
+I firmly believe that there are way more patriotic young people in this country than what are protesting right now.

-Yeah, you bring such a good point.
+Hey, you bring such a good point.

 And you go, hold on.

-I think you're I think you're hitting it on the head.
+I think you're hitting it on the head.

-They they they go to these universities where anti-American rhetoric is preached from every single pulpit inside those schools, and they're scared to death to say anything because they're just trying to get their degree and get out of there.
+They go to these universities where anti-American rhetoric is preached from every single pulpit inside those schools, and they're scared to death to say anything because they're just trying to get their degree and get out of there.

 They don't want to be canceled or kicked out of school.